cytomine/Cytomine-installer/README.md

 Type: `openssl`

-Generates a random string using `openssl`.
+Generates a random string using `openssl` in base 64.

 Parameters:
-- (optional) `base64`, boolean, default `true`: whether or not encode the generated string in base 64
 - (optional) `length`, int, default `0`: the length of the final string

 # Bootstrapping and outputs